ietf-wg-cellar/matroska-specification/order_guidelines.md

 ## Cues (index)

-The `Cues` Element is RECOMMENDED to optimize seeking access in Matroska.
-It is programmatically simpler to add the `Cues` Element after all of the `Cluster` Elements are written because this does not require a prediction of how much space to reserve before writing the `Cluster` Elements.
-On the other hand, storing the `Cues` Element before the `Clusters` can provide some seeking advantages.
+The `Cues Element` is RECOMMENDED to optimize seeking access in Matroska.
+It is programmatically simpler to add the `Cues Element` after all of the `Cluster Elements` are written because this does not require a prediction of how much space to reserve before writing the `Cluster Elements`.
+On the other hand, storing the `Cues Element` before the `Cluster Elements` can provide some seeking advantages.
+If the `Cues Element` is present, then it SHOULD either be stored before the first `Cluster Element` or be referenced by a `SeekHead Element`.

 ## Info